Stalking / Intimidation with intent to cause fear of physical or mental harm.

 Community Service | Possess unauthorised firearm, Stalk/Intimidate, Use unregistered vehicle | Gosford Local Court

-Our client suffers major depression, anxiety and panic attack disorder.
+Our client suffers from major depression, anxiety and panic attack disorder.
 Fourtree Lawyers made extensive submissions as to our client's previous good character and his career aspirations.

 The Magistrate considered the offences to be very serious and felt that a gaol term was appropriate.
 Our Solicitor pleaded for the court's consideration of a pre-sentence report which was finally granted.
 The pre-sentence report determined that our client would be suitable for Community Service.
 Our client was very relieved to avoid a full-time custodial sentence.